 Dukkah is an Egyptian nut, seed, and spice blend that can be used to season almost anything.
 It is wonderful added to sautéed vegetables, delicious on bread that has been drizzled with olive oil, and amazing sprinkled on seared scallops or vegetable pizza.

-- 1 cup almonds
+* 1 cup almonds

-- ½ cup sesame seeds
+* ½ cup sesame seeds

-- 1/3 cup coriander seeds
+* 1/3 cup coriander seeds

-- 2 teaspoons ground cumin
+* 2 teaspoons ground cumin

-- 1 teaspoon kosher salt
+* 1 teaspoon kosher salt

-- 1 teaspoon sugar
+* 1 teaspoon sugar

-- ½ teaspoon freshly ground black pepper
+* ½ teaspoon freshly ground black pepper

-The aim of the Harvard T.H.
-Chan of Public Health Nutrition Source is to provide timely information on diet and nutrition for clinicians, allied health professionals, and the public.
-The contents of this Web site are not intended to offer personal medical advice.
+The contents of this website are for educational purposes and are not intended to offer personal medical advice.
 You should seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this Web site.
+Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 The Nutrition Source does not recommend or endorse any products.